cwellsx/apis/docs/DESIGN.md

 ### `better-sqlite3`

-The SQLite component is a cache of the API data which the .NET component reads.
+The SQLite component caches the API data which the .NET component reads.
 It also stores any user-configurable display options.

 ### Graphviz